gprMax/gprMax/docs/source/gprmodelling.rst

 All other *boundary conditions* which apply at interfaces between different media in the FDTD model are automatically enforced in gprMax.

-In order to make the most of gprMax in modelling GPR responses ultimately you should be familiar with the FDTD method on which these programs are based.
-There is a very large amount of information available in the relevant literature.
-Good starting points are [KUN1993]_ and [TAF2005]_ where as the specific application of FDTD to the GPR forward problem is described in [GIA1997]_.
+In order to make the most of gprMax for modelling GPR you should be familiar with the FDTD method on which the software is based.
+There is a large amount of information available in the relevant literature.
+Good starting points are [KUN1993]_ and [TAF2005]_, the specific application of FDTD to the GPR forward problem is described in [GIA1997]_.

 Coordinate system and conventions